GJMcGowan/todo_challenge/docs/design.md

 Don't have to use a database fortunately, can use a data structure (arrays/hash objects presumably)

+Remember that the front-end is the most important part - the basic backend is relatively simple.

 Need to:
   - Store tasks
   - Add tasks